Lduignan1/model-checking-functions/README.md

 # model-checking-functions
 Model checking functions for Propositional and First Order Logic

-Part of an assignment for course in computatational semantics
+Part of an assignment for a course in computatational semantics